bitwarden/help/_articles/organizations/import-to-org.md

 ## Supported Formats

 The following formats are supported out-of-the-box:

-{% callout info %}
-If you're importing from one Bitwarden Vault to another Bitwarden Vault, or if your format is not listed, [Condition a Bitwarden .csv or .json]({% link _articles/importing/condition-bitwarden-import.md %}).
-{% endcallout %}

 - [1Password (1pif)]({% link _articles/importing/import-from-1password.md %})
 - [1Password 6 &amp; 7 Windows (.sv)]({% link _articles/importing/import-from-1password.md %})